arteeh/pinetime/README.md

 *Restart this device*

 This shows a confirmation dialog on whether the user wants to reboot the device.
 When 'yes' is pressed, reboot the device.
 On 'no', go back to the settings screen.

+## Icons

+I'm providing LVGL-style bitmap .c files in the assets folder alongside their original images.
+See [the LVGL documentation](https://docs.lvgl.io/latest/en/html/widgets/img.html) for information on how to draw images.
+For transparency, set LV_COLOR_TRANSP in your lv_conf.h to the color #6cfc6a.

+To prepare a GNOME SVG icon for use in LVGL, follow these steps:
+- Open the .svg file in GIMP.
+App icons should be set to 64x64, system icons should be 32x32.
+- In GIMP, go to Layer > Transparency > Threshold Alpha, set the slider to a spot to look good
+- Add a layer, fill it with #6cfc6a and drag the slider below the icon (to do this faster in bulk, create the layer once, copy it and paste it to all other icons)
+- Export the image as a .png file
+- Convert the image(s) to C code using [LVGL's image converter](https://lvgl.io/tools/imageconverter).
+For app icons set 'Color format' to "Indexed 16 colors".
+For system icons set it to "Indexed 4 colors".

+## Colors

+Notification background color: #404040
+Notification body text color: #
+LVGL transparency color for icons: #6cfc6a